luddekn/cstrack/README.md

 ## Step 3: Run the Application with Docker

 Using Docker, run the following command.
-It will download the `cstrack` image and load the `.env` file created in [step 1](#Step-1:-Configure-the-.env-File) into the container:
+It will download the `cstrack` image and load the `.env` file created in [#Step 1](#Step-1-Configure-the-env-File) into the container:

 ```Docker
 docker run -d --env-file .env -p 3000:3000 ludvikkristoffersen/cstrack:latest